Plutonomicon/plutarch-plutus/docs/GUIDE.md

   deriving stock (GHC.Generic)
   deriving anyclass (Generic, PlutusType)
 ```
+> Note: This requires the `generics-sop` package.

-This will use a [scott encoding representation](TODO - Scott encoding) for `MyType`, which is typically what you want.
+This will use a [scott encoding representation](#data-encoding-and-scott-encoding) for `MyType`, which is typically what you want.
 However, this will forbid you from representing your type as a `Data` value and as a result - you cannot implement `PIsData` for it.
 (Well, you can if you try hard enough - but you *really really really* shouldn't)

 Currently, generic deriving supports the following typeclasses:-
 * [`PlutusType`](#implementing-plutustype-for-your-own-types) (scott encoding only)